 Principal Investigator: Dr Hao Zhou

-Department: Dyad Medical, IncTags: 57428, automatic, Cardiac, chamber, characterization, Imaging, segmentation
+Department: Dyad Medical, IncTags: 57428, automatic, Cardiac, chamber, characterization, featured, Imaging, segmentation

 Cardiovascular disease (CVD) claims more lives each year than cancer, chronic respiratory diseases, accidents, and diabetes combined.
 Approximately 30% of all deaths are attributed to CVD.
 Cardiac MRI (CMR) imaging enables accurate quantification of cardiac function providing information for diagnosis and monitoring of CVDs.
 It is performed at high resolution, yet clinicians’ analysis is remarkably variable.
 Current standard of analysis of CMR images relies on manual approaches, which is time consuming and prone to subjective errors.
 We propose to devise and deploy highly automated software to greatly speed CMR image analysis, improve reproducibility, in-crease accuracy, and harmonize analysis.
 It will reduce costs by decreasing manual labor, and with improved reproducibility, possibly enable the use of historical data, eliminating cost of a control arm.
 In the clinic, rather than manually reviewing 100s of images in a 4D scan, with fast software, it will be possible to present the heart chamber volumes in 3D and 4D, providing instant feedback to physicians on potential irregularities.
 Software will au-tomatically determine chamber volumes over time, allowing to determine ejection fraction, strains, strain rates, mass, and various other indices important for treatment decision making.
 Our platform will transform image analysis and diagnostics.
 Equipped with immersive patient-specific analysis, physicians will be able to make rapid and improved decisions on treatments, with higher confidence in their decision while reducing disagreement rate among experts.